atom-box/caligula/readme.md

 We have the stuff of life.
 Because everything else is just inorganic.
 As seen in
+d

-dogs, trees, cakes, beach balls, snowflakes
+s, trees, cakes, beach balls, snowflakes

 ### What's next